Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/README.md

   - Levels: must code first 2 to earn 50% here, other levels increase grade
   - Note: these levels create an
     1. Random: randomly put O-Token anywhere that is not filled
        - Note: traditionally computer is O-Token
        - Optional: computer goes first but correct score is still tracked
+       - Delay: humans register a computer's move better if a delay exists showing "the computer's turn", then "the actual move"
     2. Easy: multiple options
        - Strict Random: first move is always random
        - Loose Random: some tokens will have choice of locations but not all locations will lead to 3-in-a-row
        - 3-in-a-row random: pick a location "randomly" planning 3 in a row
        - first move in always in side-location
        - first move is usually in side-location
     3. Medium: definitions here are up to developer, options include
        - blocking 3-in-a-row
        - blocking 2-in-a-row (note: this is different, no consideration if 3-in-a-row is possible)
        - first move is never in side-location (very small percentage of winning)
        - first move is always center or corner, then other algorithms take over
     4. Hard or Impossible: developer defines what these mean
        - Blocking "double threat" setup
        - Blocking "double threat" setup while setting up own double threat
 - Quit Button
-- Optional: game clock and total time clock
-  - leads to digital health options
+- Optional: game clock and total time clock, leads to digital health options

 ---